Canonical graph decompositions via local separations: Bottlenecks

 \section{Bottlenecks}

 In this section we introduce \emph{bottlenecks}, which will later become one of our main tools to transfer the Tree-of-Tangles Theorem to local separations (see~\cref{sec:LocalBottlenecks}).
 Our main result of this section, \cref{BottleneckNestedSet}, asserts that every locally finite and connected graph admits a nested set of separations meeting all bottlenecks.
-This implies the existence of trees-of-tangles, see \cref{BottlenecksImpliesBoundedToT} and \cref{BottlenecksImpliesToT}.
+This implies the existence of trees of tangles, see \cref{BottlenecksImpliesBoundedToT} and \cref{BottlenecksImpliesToT}.

-Bottlenecks build on a recent trend to construct trees-of-tangles by working with the minimum-order separations between the tangles instead of with the tangles themselves.
+Bottlenecks build on a recent trend to construct trees of tangles by working with the minimum-order separations between the tangles instead of with the tangles themselves.
 This shift of perspective was initiated by~\cites{FiniteSplinters,infinitesplinter} and led to a first axiomatisation of such sets of separations through \emph{entanglements}~\cite{entanglements}.
-With bottlenecks, we here give a second, alternative axiomatisation, which in contrast to entanglements allows for an iterative construction of a tree-of-tangles, see \cref{construction:inductiveNestedSet}.
-This in turn makes possible the formulation of an $r$-local version that is compatible with the guarantee $K(G,r)$, see \cref{sec:LocalBottlenecks}.
-We do not develop an $r$-local version of tangles, as the need did not arise in this project.
-Still, we think it would be exciting to have an $r$-local version of tangles.
+With bottlenecks we here give a second, alternative, axiomatisation, which in contrast to entanglements allows for an iterative construction of a tangle tree-decompositions, see \cref{construction:inductiveNestedSet}.
+This in turn makes possible the formulation of an $r$-local version of a tree of tangles that is compatible with the guarantee $K(G,r)$, see \cref{sec:LocalBottlenecks}.
+We do not develop a local version of tangles, as the need did not arise in this project.
+Still, we think it would be exciting to have a local version of tangles.